adas7232/adas7232.github.io/_posts/2024-11-16-The-mind-business.md

 |:--:|
 | *There are a lot of similarities between water and mind, didn't realize it until now* |

-As stated in one of the stories of Buddha, at the beginning there is not much of a difference between the mind and muddy water.
+As stated in one of the stories of Buddha, at the beginning there is not much of a difference between an occupied mind and the muddy water.
 Gradually, the water gets cleaner while the mud settles in the bottom.
+Likewise, gradually the mind will prepare itself for acquiring ['samadhi'](https://en.wikipedia.org/wiki/Samadhi) if patience and practice prevail.
+There are more than one way of doing meditation and one could try alternate methods to see which one is the best fit.
+Here are some of the methods that I am aware of -
+1. Concentrating between the eyes
+2. Concentrating on the breathing (i.e. concentrating on the present)
+3. Playing a suitable background music and then concentrating on it
+4. Choosing a suitable venue like in the middle of the raw nature and try to concentrate on nothing while appreciating the sound of the nature.
+5. Observing thoughts that occur in mind while not concentrating on any of them.
+Gradually thoughts will disappear or settles down like the mud from the water.

+The last method is a common practice in Buddhist tradition and is quite interesting.
+Being brain as central processing unit of the human body and not able to do any multitasking, by observing thoughts means observing the past thoughts at the present.
+Observing a distracted mind also means it's a closed loop feedback system.
+So, this is probably the most systematic way of doing meditation if guided meditation isn't available.

-Likewise, the mind will prepare itself for acquiring ['samadhi'](https://en.wikipedia.org/wiki/Samadhi).
-Although I am far from it, I will keep this blog updated with my journey, so stay tuned.
+Although I am far from the goal, I will keep this blog updated with my journey, so stay tuned.